Inheritances & Gifts

 What Was the Value of the Gift/Inheritance at the Time it Was Received?

-If you acquired a gift or inheritance before marriage that appreciated during the marriage, the value acquired during the marriage will need to be included in your net family property, because there is no special treatment accorded to gifts or inheritance received before the date of marriage.
+If you acquired a gift or inheritance before marriage that appreciated during the marriage, then the value acquired during the marriage will need to be included in your net family property, because there is no special treatment accorded to gifts or inheritance received before the date of marriage.
 The pre-marriage value of a gift or inheritance will be deducted from your net family property like any other pre-marriage asset.
-(See our article: Equalization and How it Is Calculated for more information.)

-To learn more, contact an Ontario divorce lawyer at (905) 581-7222.
+Contact an Ontario divorce lawyer at (905) 581-7222 to learn more!
 Feldstein Family Law Group P.C. serves clients across Ontario, including in Newmarket, Aurora, King City, and the entire the York Region, as well as Unionville, Thornhill, Kleinberg, Woodbridge, Richmond Hill, and beyond.
 We have offices in Vaughan, Mississauga, Oakville, and Markham to serve you.